The Financial Aid Office is dedicated to working with students who wish to attend law school and need financial assistance to do so.

 Of the funds allocated to secondary institutions, Florida Coastal was authorized $48,302 in funds for its students.
 Florida Coastal immediately notified students of the available funds and how they would be distributed in an email from Dean Goplerud on April 15, 2020, and also how students with exceptional need could apply for additional funds communicated in a second announcement distributed on April 20, 2020, both of which included links to the CARES Grant Application and Request for Professional Judgement.

-As of May 20, 2020, Florida Coastal has paid out nearly all those funds ($44,428) directly to students to offset unexpected expenses relating to online delivery of course material as a result of the COVID-19 outbreak.
+Florida Coastal has paid out nearly all those funds directly to students to offset unexpected expenses relating to online delivery of course material as a result of the COVID-19 outbreak.
 Every Title IV eligible student who was attending the Spring 2020 term, with the exception of three students who declined the award (155 students total), received an allocation of $200 each.
 The remaining funds were allocated to provide additional awards up to $1,000 to those students who had demonstrated exceptional need given the transition to online course delivery.
-As of May 20, 2020, eighteen students have received additional awards in various amounts up to the maximum of $1,000.
+Students have received additional awards in various amounts up to the maximum of $1,000.

 Florida Coastal has also been authorized an additional $48,301 in CARES Act funds to be used by the institution to cover costs associated with significant changes to the delivery of instruction due to the coronavirus.
 Florida Coastal’s goal during this uncertain time is to ensure quality instruction and ease of use of resources for our students.
 To that end, Florida Coastal is utilizing these institutional funds to provide additional tools and resources to faculty and students to enhance the online course delivery experience as well as provide counseling services to ensure the mental health and well-being of our family of staff, faculty, and students.